 If you have upcoming travel plans, our knowledgeable, highly experienced travel medicine providers can help you meet your travel medicine needs.

 We can help you put together a traveler's first aid kit for your trip and also provide travel medicine presentations tailored to groups.

-MaineGeneral has been designated by the Maine Center for Disease Control and Prevention as a yellow fever vaccine center, however we don't currently have yellow fever vaccine available.
+MaineGeneral has been designated by the Maine Center for Disease Control and Prevention as a yellow fever vaccine center.
+We currently have yellow fever vaccine available.